MaxRegner/ubports-ci-3/README.md

 # ci
-Use github-actions to build Halium systemimage for UBPorts
+Use github-actions to build Halium systemimage for UBPorts for kugo